-The deadline for applications is noon on Tuesday 25th February (noon).
+The deadline for applications is noon on TBA and the interviews will be held on TBA.

 Please note that if you return your application electronically, it is not necessary to follow it up with a paper copy as well.
 If you are invited for an interview, we will ask you to sign a copy of your application then.